Port of Davao: About

 Davao Port, or the Port of Davao, is one of the Philippines major seaports alongside Manila, Subic, Cebu, Zamboanga, and others.
 The Port of Davao, often called Port District of Davao, includes Davao City and the five provinces.
 Davao port services inter-island and international shipments.
 The city is situated 974 kilometers south of Manila, on the shore of Davao Gulf.
 "Davao" also refers to five provinces: Davao de Oro, Davao del Norte, Davao del Sur, Davao Occidental, and Davao Oriental.
 Davao City is located in Davao del Sur but is politically and administratively independent of the province.
 The access to the port of entry in Davao City is through Davao Gulf, which has two approaches.
 One is at Pakiputan Strait between Davao and the water west of Samal Island.
 The other approach is at the east side of Samal Island mainly used as an exit channel of vessels departing from points north of Davao Gulf.
 Access to the subport of entry in Mati, Davao Oriental is through Pujada Bay.
 Davao Gulf is situated on the south coast of Mindanao, the second largest island in the Philippines.

 The port itself is the most important in Mindanao and also has the busiest international container port in both Visayas and Mindanao.
 The port serves as the gateway to the southern Philippines and is considered as the best-performing port in Mindanao.
 A number of passenger ship-lines operate to Davao, including 2GO Travel.

 History

-The port opened in the early 1900s for the international exportation of agricultural products in then-Davao Province, mostly from Davao City.
-It was opened for the prospectors and entrepreneurs in the city to export their agricultural produce internationally.
+The Port of Davao, which replaced the nearby Bankerohan harbor, was opened on July 1, 1908.
+The construction of the Santa Ana pier amounted to and used timber contributed by local merchants and planters.
+A typhoon in 1910 destroyed the wharf and caused Davao to close its port of entry on October 31, 1910, and move its foreign trade to Zamboanga.
+The repair for the Santa Ana port was completed in 1921, but its design was insufficient to handle trade for large vessels.
+Ships that could not dock in Davao had to ship its crops to Zamboanga or Cebu.

+The Davao port was opened to international trade in 1926, and underwent gradual improvements, such as pier widening from 9 m to 15 m in 1936 and land reclamation.
+After several testimonies from ship captains, the Commonwealth government approved the deepwater port of Catitipan, used by the Asiatic Petroleum Company in the mid-1930s, as a secondary port of entry.

 Due to the ever-expanding economy of the city, it later became one of the busiest seaports in the country.

 In World War II, the port became a landing and anchor zone for American naval forces participating in the Battle of Davao.